Beyond the Battlefield: Global Implications of Russia’s War in Ukraine

 Seminars:

-In this two-part session, participants will learn how countries besides the transatlantic community and U.S. partners in the Indo-Pacific, including India and China, have reacted to the war in Ukraine given its adverse impact on their interests.
-This session will also explore how the West can manage a strengthened Russo-Chinese alliance in the Indo-Pacific, as well as in Africa.
+In this two-part session, participants will learn how countries besides the transatlantic community have reacted to the war in Ukraine.
+The first part of this session will explore how the West can manage a strengthened Russo-Chinese alliance, and the second part will focus on the role agriculture has played in Russia's war effort and the resulting food security impacts in Africa and the Indo-Pacific.

 This session will examine how the invasion has contributed to the development of the current U.S. defense posture in Europe, and its impact on the U.S. military industrial base.
 Participants will learn about the challenges facing the U.S. effort to provide security assistance to Ukraine, and the different proposals for expanding and strengthening U.S. defense-industrial capacity.